• DNDi_Logo_No-Tagline_Full Colour

 What is visceral leishmaniasis?

-Visceral leishmaniasis, the most severe form of leishmaniasis also known as kala-azar, is a life-threatening disease caused by Leishmania parasites which are transmitted by female sandflies.
+Also known as kala-azar, visceral leishmaniasis is a life-threatening disease caused by Leishmania parasites which are transmitted by female sandflies.
 Visceral leishmaniasis causes fever, weight loss, spleen and liver enlargement, and, if not treated, death.
-People with both visceral leishmaniasis and HIV are particularly difficult to cure.

-A skin condition known as post-kala-azar dermal leishmaniasis (PKDL) may appear months or years after successful treatment for visceral leishmaniasis.
-While it is not life-threatening, PKDL can be disfiguring and stigmatizing.
-People with PKDL can still transmit visceral leishmaniasis, complicating efforts to eliminate the disease.
+A skin condition known as post-kala-azar dermal leishmaniasis (PKDL) may develop months or years after successful treatment for visceral leishmaniasis.
+While it is not life-threatening, PKDL can be disfiguring and stigmatizing – and PKDL lesions can act as a reservoir for Leishmania parasites, allowing onward transmission of visceral leishmaniasis that can complicate efforts to eliminate the disease.

 What is the impact of visceral leishmaniasis?